Scan time: 2-3 minutes / Read time: 3-5 minutes

 She pours every freed evening into the one project that compounds.

-The newsletter ships its first ten issues that quarter.
+And the newsletter?
+It ships its first ten issues that quarter.
+Boom.

-The prompt below will run the Absurd Hourly Rate on everything on your plate.
+The prompt below runs the Absurd Hourly Rate on everything on your plate.

 You just tell it what's there.

-🧸 One absurd rate + one ruthless no = a calendar that finally moves the needle.
+🧸 One absurd rate + one ruthless no = a calendar that finally makes real progress.

 🏄♀️ The prompt